-Admission to Pre-Service Internships I and II For Graduate Students
+Admission to Pre-Service Internships I and II For Graduate Teacher Certification Students

-TCED 4378, Pre-Service Internship I, and TCED 4978, Pre-Service Internship II (or TCED 4668, Pre-Service Internship II/ Student Teaching-Generalist) are the capstone experiences for the University of Houston-Clear Lake (UHCL)-approved Teacher Education Program (TEP), and students must enroll in consecutive long semesters (fall/spring or spring/fall) to complete these two experiences.
-The rules governing TCED 4378, TCED 4978, and TCED 4668 are identical.
+TCED 4378, Pre-Service Internship I, and TCED 4978, Pre-Service Internship II/Clinical Teaching are the capstone experiences for the University of Houston-Clear Lake (UHCL)-approved Teacher Education Program (TEP), and students must enroll in consecutive long semesters (fall/spring or spring/fall) to complete these two experiences.
 Pre-Service Internship I is every Wednesday of the public school semester.
-Pre-Service Internship II/Student Teaching is every day of the public school semester.
-Enrollment in Pre-Service Internship I should not be considered until almost all courses have been successfully completed, since the number of semester hours in the Pre-Service Internship II/Student Teaching semester is restricted to 15 hours.
+Pre-Service Internship II/Clinical Teaching is every day of the public school semester.
+Enrollment in Pre-Service Internship I should not be considered until almost all courses have been successfully completed, since the number of semester hours in the Pre-Service Internship II/Clinical Teaching semester is restricted to 15 hours.
 Specific requirements for Pre-Service Internships I and II are listed below.